GucciGabi/sql_retail_sales_p1/README.md

 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

 ## Important Information
 This project was done inside of SMSS.
-If you are usin MySQL or PostGreSQL, your queries might look slightly different.
+If you are using MySQL or PostGreSQL, your queries might look slightly different.

 ## Objectives